gvwilson/sdxpy/src/binary/index.md

 The second part defined ways to store these values in memory.
 The simplest of these is [%g utf_32 "UTF-32" %],
 which stores every character as a 32-bit number.
-This scheme waste a lot of memory if the text is written in a Western European language, since it uses four times as much storage as is absolutely necessary, but it's easy to process.
+This scheme wastes a lot of memory if the text is written in a Western European language, since it uses four times as much storage as is absolutely necessary, but it's easy to process.